jcrisostomo1/odin-recipes/README.md

 # odin-recipes

-First Odin HTML Project to learn about HTML basics!
+Project to learn the basics of HTML from the Odin Project.

+Sample website with favorite recipes.